royratcliffe/swi-prolog-pack-cover/README.md

 The action only updates the shield on *one* selected operating system, defaulting to Linux.
-Ubuntu Linux runs the development version of Prolog so the shield images reflect coverage performance using the latest odd-minor release.
+Ubuntu Linux runs the development version of Prolog so the shield images reflect coverage performance using the latest odd-minor release of SWI-Prolog.
 You also need to set up the environment for the coverage step.

 ```yaml
       - uses: royratcliffe/swi-prolog-pack-cover@main